The Breaking

 My own light blazing within me.

-The strength of those who rose with me
+The strength of those who rose with me still echoing in my bones.

 And the Storm That Walked dwindled…

-small now, still shrinking behind me,
+smaller now, still shrinking behind me,

-powerless in the radiance
+powerless in the radiance I built

-I built from every broken piece
+from every broken piece of myself.

-I am the grief
+I am the grief that learned to heal.

-I am the shame
+I am the shame that chose to forgive.

-I am the song the sky sings
+I am the song the sky sings after the storm clouds clear.

-that no one else earned for me.
+I am the victory that no one else earned for me.

-And no Storm
+And no Storm will ever silence me again.

 Leave a comment